gabrielelibardi/ppo-multiuse/animal/submission/README.md

 ```

 ## Local tests
 This is to test as close as possible as the real test environment but on our testset.
-WORK IN PROGRESS.
-DO NOT USE
 ```
     docker run -v "$PWD"/test_submission:/aaio/test -v "$PWD":/myaaio submission python /aaio/test/testDockerLab.py
 ```